On this page...

 Posters

 - Iowa Administrative Code chapter 281-33.3(2) requires posting information regarding the educational rights of homeless children and youth and encouraging homeless children and youth to enroll in the public school.
-Free posters, brochures and other materials can be ordered through the National Center for Homeless Education website.
+Posters, brochures and other materials can be downloaded from the National Center for Homeless Education website.

 Links